zigzap/zap/blazingly-fast.md

 # ⚡blazingly fast⚡

 I conducted a series of quick tests, using wrk with simple HTTP servers written in GO and in zig zap.
+I made sure that all servers only output 17 bytes of HTTP body.

 Just to get some sort of indication, I also included measurements for python since I used to write my REST APIs in python before creating zig zap.